sushisuj/union_shop/prompt.md

 - Explanation of Generation: Implemented the "Shop" dropdown using an OverlayEntry so the menu appears above all page content, including the hero section, preventing overflow errors when expanded.

 - Private Notes: OverlayEntry lets you display widgets above all other content, making it ideal for dropdowns and popups that need to overlay sections like the hero without causing layout or overflow issues.

+5. I want the "Shop" button in my navbar to navigate to a dedicated collections page.
+This page should feature a "Collections" title and display four smaller, hero-style boxes for "Essentials," "Winter Collection," "Merchandise," and "Personalisation."
+Each box should use an image with 0.7 opacity and overlayed text for the title.
+The navbar should only include "Home," "Shop," and "About Us" tabs.
+At the top, add a purple header with the text "Our Biggest Sale of the Year is Here!
+Up to 50% Off Selected Items.
+Shop Now!" and the footer should match the one used in my main file.

+- Created a collections page with a "Collections" title, four hero-style boxes for each collection (using images with 0.7 opacity and overlayed text), a simplified navbar, a purple promotional header, and a footer matching your main file.

+- Private Notes: When creating a collections page, you can use a hero-style layout with images and overlayed text for each collection.
+To keep the design consistent, use a simplified navbar and reuse components like the purple header and footer from your main file.
+For overlay effects, set the image opacity and use a Stack to layer text on top.